marcopeg/hasura-2023/README.md

 ## Quick Start

-The project's API are based on a [Makefile](https://www.gnu.org/software/make/manual/make.html); you can run the following commands in a terminal:
+The project's API are based on a [Makefile](https://www.gnu.org/software/make/manual/make.html);
+You can run the following commands in a terminal:

 ```bash
 # Show the help menu